 Through the support of our Hillsborough County Commissioners and the considerable dedication and true grit of Carrollwood Village residents, this county-owned property has been transformed from an abandoned, overgrown water treatment facility into the beautiful, thriving and sustainable community 3.31-acre garden park we enjoy today.

 VISTA Gardens opened to community memberships in Fall 2014 with 6 plots and 10 active members guided by Whitwam Organics, one of our community partners.
-Today we have 52, 4 foot x16 foot raised cedar garden plots with 73 active members.
-We are in the process of adding 7 new plots that will be made from reclaimed plastic.
+Today we have 60, 4 foot x16 foot raised cedar garden plots with 72 active members.
 All VISTA plots are gardened organically by members who pay semi-annual or annual dues.
 No herbicides or pesticides are used.
 Many members share their harvest with other gardeners at VISTA and some donate harvested vegetables to the local food pantry.

 In addition to individual member plots, we have a wide variety of volunteer led gardens.